 It can be hard to remain happy and hopeful when money is tight.

-You may be unable to see the light at the end of the tunnel.
+There is no light at the end of the tunnel.

 Money problems can cause tension in relationships.

-Financial problems also impact relationships with family members, friends and colleagues—and the consequences can be devastating for both parties involved if left unresolved for too long.
+Financial problems also impact relationships with familymembers, friends and colleagues—and the consequences can be devastating for both parties involved if left unresolved for too long.
 In some cases, financial troubles even lead to divorce.

 Ways to prevent depression related to money issues